About Darden

 Women in Leadership

 Women are called on to lead in organizations and society more than ever, but they face unique challenges along the way.
-This non-degree program will show you how to create opportunities to leverage strengths and lead confidently at all levels.
+This non-degree program, provided by the Darden School Foundation and open to all, will show you how to create opportunities to leverage strengths and lead confidently at all levels.

 Funding Your MBA